-SCD NEWS RELEASE: Hilda Coordination Continues Between Emergency Management PartnersPosted on Aug 10, 2015 in Latest News, Newsroom, Press Releases
+SCD NEWS RELEASE: Hilda Coordination Continues Between Emergency Management PartnersPosted on Aug 10, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU — Hawaii Emergency Management Agency, local emergency management and civil defense agencies, and federal and state partners continued coordination efforts with the National Weather Service (NWS) for Hurricane Hilda.
 Coordination efforts included a briefing from NWS on expected impacts and track of Hilda and discussion of current and planned actions by the local and state emergency management agencies.

 NWS briefed that as of 5 a.m. the center of Hilda, which is still measuring as a Category 1 Hurricane, is 425 miles southeast of Hilo.
 Over the weekend Hilda turned to the northwest, encountering an upper level jet which caused the system to slow and weaken.
 Further weakening is expected; however, there is a 10-15% chance of tropical storm force winds making landfall on Hawaii Island.

 Expected impacts associated with Hilda include, advisory level surf along east facing shores beginning today, potentially heavy rains closer to the center of the system, thunderstorms, and gusty winds.
 Hilda is expected to make its closest approach to Hawaii Island late Wednesday.